abeguly/stock-analysis/README.md

 ## Summary
-We sumamrized below advatages and disadvantages of refactoring in general and for VBA script.
+We summarized below the advatages and disadvantages of refactoring in general and for VBA script.

 Advantages:
 * Faster results